 OSCOLA is a guide to legal citation published by Oxford University.

 MHRA is another style commonly used in the Humanities.
 The most recent version of the MHRA style guide is available from the Modern Humanities Research Association website.
-Earlier versions are available in hard copy from the Library.

 There is no one definitive guide to Parenthetical author-date styles that are commonly referred to as "Harvard style".
 There are a range of useful Harvard guides available online but it's best to consult your Lancaster module handbook for guidance on departmental-specific referencing requirements.